guitarpicva/UIChat/README.md

 To start UIChat, simply open a terminal window and type:

 	sudo uichat

+	(sorry for the elevated requirement but I have not investigated the permissions necessary to completely
+	control the ax.25 tool set as a regular user)

 You will be presented with a response that looks like :